-The implementation of this project is consistent with the energy policy objectives of the European Union, such as strengthening competition, integrating gas markets, enhancing security of supply, and effective implementation of sustainable development principles.
-The Baltic Pipe Project is part of the North-South Corridor concept and the Baltic Energy Market Interconnection Plan (BE- MIP), which constitute priorities for energy infrastructure development set by the European Union.
+The implementation of the Baltic Pipe project is consistent with the energy policy objectives of the European Union, such as strengthening competition, integrating gas markets, enhancing security of supply, and effective implementation of sustainable development principles.
+The Baltic Pipe Project is part of the North-South Corridor concept and the Baltic Energy Market Interconnection Plan, which constitute priorities for energy infrastructure development set by the European Union.